-Waltham Housing Authority is a public housing agency in Waltham, Massachusetts that participates in the Section 8 Housing Choice Voucher, and Public Housing programs.
-As of March 23rd, 2019, Waltham Housing Authority has 1 waiting lists that are open now or opening soon.
+Waltham Housing Authority is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+As of December 4th, 2021, Waltham Housing Authority has 1 waiting lists that are open now or opening soon.

 Waltham Housing Authority serves Waltham.

-As of the most recent VMS report, Waltham Housing Authority manages 404 active Housing Choice Vouchers.
+As of the HUDs most recent Voucher Management System report, Waltham Housing Authority manages 417 active Housing Choice Vouchers.

 According to the 2016 Q4 Picture of Subsidized Households database, the housing authority's voucher program has an annual turnover of 10% having issued approximately 42 vouchers in the past year.
 The average voucher holder has received housing benefits for 12 years and 2 months.
 According to the 2016 PSH database, persons who were issued a voucher in the preceding 12 months waited an average of 89 months on the waiting list1.